cogment/cogment-doc/src/cogment/cogment-api-guide.md

     trialController.joinTrial(trialId, actor);
     ```

-Please note that a trial including one or more client actors will wait for all of them to join before any actor can start processing events.
+Note that a trial including one or more client actors will wait for all of them to join before any actor can start processing events.

 Due to the different network requirements, client actors are a good fit when implementing a [frontend](../concepts/glossary.md#frontend) for human actors.
 In addition to the [python](./cogment-api-reference/python.md) SDK demonstrated above, client actors can be implemented in [javascript](./cogment-api-reference/javascript/modules.md) using the corresponding SDK.